ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 {: #prereqs}
    * [Install {{site.data.keyword.dev_cli_notm}}](/docs/cli?topic=cloud-cli-getting-started) - Script to install Docker, `kubectl`, IBM Cloud CLI and required plug-ins.
    * Create a Kubernetes cluster with {{site.data.keyword.containershort_notm}}.
+     - For Kubernetes on VPC infrastructure, you are required to create a VPC and subnet(s) prior to creating the Kubernetes cluster.
+You may follow the instructions provided under the [Creating a standard VPC Gen 1 compute cluster in the console](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_vpc_ui).
+     - For Kubernetes on Classic infrastructure follow the [Creating a standard classic cluster](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_standard) instructions.
+{: #create_cluster}
    * Obtain a domain for your web application.
 If you don't own a custom domain, you can register one from [IBM Domain Name Service](https://{DomainName}/classic/services/domains).

 ## Deploy a dynamic web application to be accelerated